gabehollombe-aws/step-functions-workshop/website/source_content/40_our_first_orchestration/60_choice_state.md.md

 Once again, notice how we route to the Pending Review state gain, this time because we passed in a troublesome address (our address checking logic will flag anything that does not match the number(s)-space-letter(s) pattern)

 Thanks to the Choice state, we are now routing our workflow the way we want.
 But, we still have placeholder Pass states for our Approve Application and Pending Review steps.
-We’ll hold off on implementing the Approve Application step until later in the workshop (since we already know how to integrate with a Lambda function call from a step function).
+We’ll hold off on implementing the Approve Application step until later in the workshop (we already know how to integrate with a Lambda function, so that's not such an interesting next step to do just yet).
 Instead, we’ll keep our learning momentum going and learn how to implement our Pending Review state.